Why Does My Dog Bark at Me? 6 Reasons & What to Do

 We’ll take a look at the reasons why your dog might be barking at you in this article.
 After that, we’ll help you lessen the barking using specific training techniques.

-Why Your Dog May Be Barking at You (6 Reasons)
+The 6 Reasons Why Your Dog Is Barking at You

 1. Territorial Barking